Best Medical Alert Systems for Seniors With Dementia

 Overview:Overview

-Aloe Care Health may be new to the medical alert system game, but this company truly understands what older adults and their caregivers need.
+Aloe Care Health may be new to the medical alert system game, but the company truly understands what older adults and their caregivers need.
 For families most concerned with falls, we recommend the Essentials Plus package for at-home and on-the-go protection.
-While quite pricey at $59.99 per month with a $349.99 equipment fee, it offers the most robust protection.
+It’s quite pricey at $59.99 per month with a $349.99 equipment fee, but it offers the most robust protection.

 Pros & Cons:Pros About Aloe Care Health